 Rethinking Antipodes—Brook Andrew and Jason Smith

-Hear Gallery Director and CEO, Jason Smith discussed Brook Andrew—rethinking Antipodes in conversation with the artist, as part of the Friends of Geelong Gallery, First Fridays lecture series.
+Hear Gallery Director and CEO, Jason Smith discuss Brook Andrew—rethinking Antipodes in conversation with the artist.

 In 2016, Andrew undertook a comprehensive study of the collections of the Cambridge Museums, and the extensive print collection of the British Museum, London, as part of the Australian Print Workshop’s Antipodes project.